-We have a long history of providing quality and affordable services in Rockford, IL.
-In the mid-1940’s, a small group of friends and neighbors began to meet in a garage near Auburn and Day streets to plan social and neighborhood events.
-Called the Auburn Day Association, the group was involved in such activities as a neighborhood clean-up, the development of a northwest fire district, and efforts to address drainage and sanitary concerns in the area.
-The group was chartered as a nonprofit organization by the state in 1948, run entirely by volunteers.
+In the mid-1940s, a small group of friends and neighbors began to meet in a garage near Auburn and Day streets to plan social and neighborhood events.
+Calling itself the Auburn Day Association, the group organized a neighborhood cleanup, helped develop a fire district on Rockford’s northwest side, and participated in efforts to address drainage and sanitary concerns in the area.
+The group, run entirely by volunteers, was chartered as a nonprofit organization by the state in 1948.

-The decade of the 1960’s proved to be a milestone period for the center.
-The name of the organization was officially changed to the Northwest Community Center, a Board of Directors was elected and a full-time Executive Director was hired.
-It was also one of the first nonprofits to receive funds from the new United Way.
+Fast-forward to the 1960s, a decade of milestones.
+The organization changed its name to Northwest Community Center.
+A board of directors was elected and a full-time executive director was hired.
+The center also became one of the first nonprofits to receive funds from the new United Way.
 As activities and programs grew, so did the need for a new facility.
-With the help of local funding, the center was relocated into a new 15,000 square foot building — where it remains today.
+With help from local donors, the center relocated into the 15,000-square-foot building where it remains today.

-The 1980’s ushered in the development of the Corbett Community Building, NWCC’s second building on the grounds, made possible by a donation from Dr. Willard Corbett.
-Another local benefactor, Harry Lello, also donated funds to start the Lello Neighborhood Library at the center.
-Later in the decade, the center had a land swap with neighboring Amerock Corporation, in which we gained an additional 30 acres.
-In efforts to expand on our mission to enhance quality of life in the community, NWCC began offering more social service programs through the State of Illinois.
+The 1980s saw the development of the Corbett Community Building on the NWCC grounds, made possible by a donation from Dr. Willard Corbett.
+Another local benefactor, Harry Lello, donated the money to start the Lello Neighborhood Library at the center.
+The center expanded its programming with additional state-funded social services.